EricDarve/NLA/content/QR using Givens transformations.md

 Let's explain this on an example.
 ![[2022-10-11-15-10-22.png]]

-Vector $r$ of size 2:
+Take a vector $r$ of size 2:
 $$
 r = \begin{pmatrix}
 x \\ y
 \end{pmatrix}
 $$
+These are the entries we want to modify.
 We want to zero out the 2nd entry using an orthogonal transformation.

 Denote by:
 $$
 c = \frac{x}{\|r\|_2}, \qquad s = \frac{y}{\|r\|_2}
 $$
 - We have two options for the $2 \times 2$ orthogonal transformation.
 	- It can be a rotation or a reflection.
 	- There is no significant difference between these 2 options.

 Rotation:
 $$